Gonmeso/Data_Engineer_Nanodegree/05_Data_Pipelines/README.md

-**virtualenv**: tool to create environments for python, isolating the dependencies for the project **pip**: Python package installer, used to install the project dependencies **AWS**: an Amazon Web Services Account in orther to use the Redshift services to build our data warehouse
+**virtualenv**: tool to create environments for python, isolating the dependencies for the project **pip**: Python package installer, used to install the project dependencies **AWS**: an Amazon Web Services Account in orther to use the Redshift services to build our data warehouse **Docker**: for running Airflow locally using the `docker-compose.yml` file

 #### Preparing our Amazon account

 1. Creating an IAM user with admin privileges and programatic access
 2. Storing the AWS_ACCESS_KEY and AWS_SECRET_KEY safely in order to run our commands usin `boto3`.
-3. Create a new EMR cluster where the ETL will be performed.
+3. Get into de `aws` directory `cd dev_env/aws`
-4. Create a S3 bucket where the tables will be stored.
+4. Run `start.sh` in order to start the creation of the Redshift cluster and create all the necessary tables, this will execute the `deploy.py` script to create everything that redshift needs and `create_tables.py` that connects to the cluster and creates the tables
-5. Inlcude all the necessary information at `data_lake.cfg (only for local execution).
-At this point the credentials and the region can be included (make sure you don't commit the aws credentials to git).
+5. Now our cluster is ready

 #### Creating a Virtual Environment for local execution